Reunited . . . Christmas 1933

 Hana Jezek was born on September 25, 1922 in Brezova, Czechoslovakia to Bartholomew Jezek and Irena Vedej.
 Bartholomew was a soldier and was always on the move with the army.
 It was in one of the little villages he traveled through that he met Irena and fell in love with her.
 They eventually married and had two children: Hana and Bartholomew, Jr., or Bart, as he came to be called.

-Perhaps that is the reason why Hana never married, though she says it was because the right fellow never came along.
-She instead devoted herself to working and to her hobbies, which included travel.
+Hana herself never married, saying that “the right fellow never came along,” though Bart is of the opinion that she simply didn’t want things to change.
+Whatever the reason, Hana instead devoted herself to working and to her hobbies, which included travel.
 Hana loved travelling and went all over the United States with her mother.
-Bartholomew never wanted to go, saying that he had travelled enough as a soldier when he was a young man.
+Bartholomew never wanted to go, saying that he had traveled enough as a soldier when he was a young man.
 He called himself “a homebody,” preferring to stay and take care of the house while his wife and daughter went on their trips.
 He adored both of them and always had a hot meal waiting for them when they returned from their travels.

 Hana enjoyed knitting and crocheting and was very active in their church, Trinity Lutheran.
 Later in life, she developed a passion for going to the movies and went to see all the new films, either with girlfriends or her mother, at the Gateway, the Karlov, the Tiffin or the Logan.
 Hana lived with her parents her whole life on Karlov Avenue, caring for them as they aged until they died in their eighties.
 Bartholomew died of congestive heart failure at age 82, and Irena died after a stroke at age 86 in 1990.
 Since then, Hana has lived alone in the house, though Bart and his family live close by.